-- The Ahmad F. M. Gamaluddin Scholarship in Library Science - The Charles R. Flack Scholarship in Library Science - The Elizabeth A. Rupert Graduate Scholarship in Library Science - The H. W. Wilson Scholarship
+- The Ahmad F. M. Gamaluddin Scholarship in Library Science - The Charles R. Flack Scholarship in Library Science - The Elizabeth A. Rupert Graduate Scholarship in Library Science - The H. W. Wilson Scholarship - The Helen Ferry Shields Scholarship

-Scholarship application deadlines are announced on the department's calendar.
+Scholarship application deadlines are announced through the department's list serv.
 Applications for graduate assistantships are included in the packet of information sent to all prospective students.